Adonis2115/rs-scanner-client/README.md

 ## To-Do

 - Positions Route
-- Add all stocks from DB for filter
+- ~~ Add all stocks from DB for filter ~~
+- Use IndexDB for state persistent